Putin says it's impossible for some EU countries to ditch Russian oil now - NewsBreak

 Putin says it's impossible for some EU countries to ditch Russian oil now

-May 17 (Reuters) - Russian President Vladimir Putin said on Tuesday that it was impossible for some European countries to quickly ditch Russian oil, as the European Union is proposing.
+(Reuters) -Russian President Vladimir Putin said on Tuesday that it was impossible for some European countries to quickly ditch Russian oil, as the European Union is proposing.

 EU members are negotiating a proposed oil embargo on Russia over Ukraine, but talks failed this week because of a veto from Hungary, which is heavily dependent on Russian oil imports.